Games on LinkedIn

 Sample project image

-We designed games for workday breaks—quick to learn in under a minute, playable in less than five, and challenging enough to feel rewarding.
-Realistic prototypes were essential, incorporating sound, motion, and haptics for delight.
-Start screens had to grab attention, clearly explain the game, and entice players.
-We carefully crafted names, icons, and colors to make each game stand out.
+I led the initiative to design games tailored for workday breaks—quick to learn in under a minute, playable in less than five, yet challenging enough to be rewarding.
+We developed realistic prototypes incorporating sound, motion, and haptics to delight users.
+Start screens were crafted to grab attention, clearly explain the game, and entice players, with careful consideration given to names, icons, and colors to make each game distinct.

-To boost engagement, we showed which connections had played and ranked players by company or school.
-End screens celebrated success, encouraged sharing scores, and introduced streaks and achievements to keep members coming back daily.
+To boost engagement, features were implemented to display which connections had played, along with player rankings by company or school.
+End screens celebrated success, encouraged score sharing, and introduced streaks and achievements to motivate daily participation.

 Sample project image